Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1.1 - Send Hubway Data to Iot Hub/README.md

 2. CosmosDB implementing the SQL APi and Tripdata collection mu already be created.
 3. Visual Studio Code and listed extenstions are installed.
 4. The IoT Hub must be created and configured
+5. Ensure that you created the directory SimulatedDevice on the Raspberry PI.
+This project will be copied into this directory.

 ## Create the IoTProject console application